-People with antisocial personality disorder go after what they want without considering the consequences for themselves or others and without feeling any remorse or guilt.
+People with antisocial personality disorder behave in any way they want to without considering the consequences for themselves or others and without feeling any remorse or guilt.

 Doctors diagnose antisocial personality disorder based on symptoms, including disregard for consequences and for the rights of others and use of deceit and/or manipulation to get what they want.

-Antisocial personality disorder is difficult to treat, but cognitive-behavioral therapy and certain drugs may help lessen aggression and impulsive behavior.
+Antisocial personality disorder is difficult to treat, but psychotherapy in which people are rewarded for positive behavioral change, and in some cases, certain medications may help lessen aggression and impulsive behavior.

 People with antisocial personality disorder may commit unlawful, deceitful, exploitative, and reckless acts for personal profit or pleasure and without remorse.
 They may

-Estimates of how common antisocial personality disorder is vary between 0.2% (1 in 500) to a little over 3% of the general population in the United States.
-It is 6 times more common among men.
+Estimates of how common antisocial personality disorder is vary between 2 to 6% of people in the United States and the United Kingdom.
+It is 3 times more common among men than women.
 The disorder is less common in older age groups, suggesting that people can learn over time to change their behavior.